khueile/flask-mysql/README.md

-# flask-mysql
+# Pipeline report

+Repo of app and pipeline: https://github.com/khueile/flask-mysql Go to the link above to read this same report (readme.md) but with working link connected to appropriate files.

 This repo can be used to prop up a 2-tier simple web application.
 The logic, as well as basic html interfacing, is handled by Flask.
 It interacts with a MySQL database (`student_database`) that has one table (`students`) in it to store student data.

-Here are a few ways to go about propping this application up, with increasingly more complicated CICD wrangling, for educational purposes.
+Here are a few stages I went through to prop this application up, with increasingly more complicated CICD wrangling per stages.

-## Method 0: Rawdogging it
-This part is purely for record-keeping.
-The database has been replaced by mysql from the original sqlite, so this method no longer works.
+## Stage 0: Base app, no pipeline, no docker
+First I want to show how the application works out of the box with no changes.

+Originally, the repo is forked from [here](https://github.com/kshyam/flask-with-sqlite).
+It's a crud flask application with a simple sqlite db attached that has one table in it.

+By the time you're reading this report, that sqlite in the original set up has been replaced by mysql to create a more defined 2-tier architecture, so the following code in this stage no longer works.
+The following pics that shows the site features are still applicable in all later stages.

 Set up a virtual env with specific requirements
 ```
 cd flask-mysql